James McClean: Remembrance poppy controversy

-Since his Premier League breakthrough in 2012, McClean has been both condemned and supported for his ongoing refusal to wear football shirts bearing the symbol of the remembrance poppy when playing games on or around Remembrance Day (11 November) or Remembrance Sunday (the nearest Sunday), leading to his being named by the BBC in 2015 as the main example for one of the "Five reasons people don't wear poppies".
+From his Premier League breakthrough in 2012 to 2026, McClean has been both condemned and supported for his refusal to wear football shirts bearing the symbol of the remembrance poppy when playing games on or around Remembrance Day (11 November) or Remembrance Sunday (the nearest Sunday), leading to his being named by the BBC in 2015 as the main example for one of the "Five reasons people don't wear poppies".
 The special shirts, usually auctioned, are part of the annual Poppy Appeal organised by the Royal British Legion, with all Premier League club shirts displaying poppies in various forms since 2010.

-McClean states his objection derives from his affinity with Derry and to the role of the British Army in the Troubles.
+McClean stated his objection derives from his affinity with Derry and to the role of the British Army in the Troubles.
 He grew up on the Creggan estate, where six of the men shot dead on Bloody Sunday in 1972 came from.
-He stated he would wear the poppy if it were restricted to honouring only soldiers who died in the World Wars, many of whom, particularly during World War I, were Irish, and has insisted his position is one of peace, and not any kind of wider political, religious or anti-British point.
+He stated he would wear the poppy if it were restricted to honouring only soldiers who died in the World Wars, many of whom, particularly during World War I, were Irish, and has insisted his position was one of peace, and not any kind of wider political, religious or anti-British point.
 The Legion opposes compelling people to wear the poppy, seeing such a stance as going against everything the poppy symbolises.

 For his stances, McClean has been booed by supporters of opposition clubs as well as some of his own club's supporters.
 After the first refusal, McClean was subjected to sectarian abuse and loyalist threats, including death threats.

 Various players, such as David Meyler and Jamie Devitt (both Irish citizens) and managers (including Trapattoni), have voiced support for his decision as a personal issue of conscience.
 The first instance occurred on 10 November 2012, with McClean wearing a plain Sunderland shirt during their match against Everton.
 McClean donated his unadorned shirt, signed, to a charity auction in aid of a Dublin-based children's charity.